cjpardodelahoz/nostoc/README.md

      $(conda info --base)/envs/anvio-7.1/lib/python3.6/_sysconfigdata_x86_64_conda_linux_gnu.py
     ```
     I always ran anvio from our cluster, but I set up a port to get the interactive sessions on Chrome in my local computer.
 [Check out this post that explains how to do it](https://merenlab.org/2018/03/07/working-with-remote-interative/).
+- **R 4.2.2** For increased reproducibility, I have R as conda environment and used [renv](https://rstudio.github.io/renv/articles/renv.html#collaboration) to manage R packages.
+To reproduce my R environment, make sure that you have cloned the repository or downloaded the files `renv.lock`, `.Rprofile`, `renv/settings.dcf`, and `renv/activate.R`.
+You will first install the conda environment with R 4.2.2.

+    ```sh
+    # Create conda environment with R 4.2.2 and renv
+    conda env create -f conda_env_yamls/r_422.yml
+    # Activate R conda environment and start R
+    conda activate r-4.2.2
+    R
+    ```
+    Then, within R, you can restore the packages from the lock file:
+    ```R
+    renv::restore()
+    ```
+    You will be asked to ocnfirm that you want to install all the packages.
+Type "y" and proceed.
+The installation may take a while.
+After this, you can use this conda environment to run any of the R scripts.

 ### 2.2 Software with pre-compiled binaries